Rishi-Gupta2004/Projects-/README.md

 ---

 ### 2. [Monte Carlo Simulation Engine](monte-carlo-simulation/)
 A simulation macro that models project NPV under uncertainty.
 Inputs follow discrete, triangular, or uniform distributions — the tool runs the simulations, generates a histogram of outcomes, and surfaces the key stats.
-Built because spreadsheet-based scenario analysis shouldn't be limited to three cases.
+Monte Carlo sims blow my mind and has given me a true apreciation for maths.

 **Tech:** Excel VBA · Statistical Distributions · Histogram Generation · Simulation Logic